Battle of Abraq

 The Battle of Abraq occurred in the Abraq area, situated approximately 8 kilometres (5.0 miles) north of Al Hinakiyah.
 It is within the Nejd region, a central-western part of Saudi Arabia, and the battle took place in mid-August of the year 632.
-It battled the forces of the Rashidun Caliphate, led by Caliph Abu Bakr As-Siddiq, against rebellious Arab tribes led, according to Agha Ali Ibrahim Akram, by General Hibal ibn Khuwailid.
+It battled the forces of the Rashidun Caliphate, led by Caliph Abu Bakr, against rebellious Arab tribes led, according to Agha Ali Ibrahim Akram, by General Hibal ibn Khuwailid.

-This victory for the Rashidun Caliphate marked the end of defensive operations for Medina, and the beginning of large-scale offensive attack throughout the Arabian Peninsula by Abu Bakr as-Siddiq, and the regrouping of the defeated tribes that fleed the battle into a unified force at Buzakha.
+This victory for the Rashidun Caliphate marked the end of defensive operations for Medina, and the beginning of large-scale offensive attack throughout the Arabian Peninsula by Abu Bakr and the regrouping of the defeated tribes that fled the battle into a unified force at Buzakha.

 Background

 After their defeat at the Battle of Dhu al-Qassah, several rebellious Arab tribes turned violently against their fellow tribesmen who had remained loyal to Islam, killing them.

 After learning the outcome of the battle, Arab tribes living near Medina clarified their neutral status.
 Many tribes sent delegations to Medina, pledging allegiance to the authorities and paying the zakat.
 Meanwhile, the tribes opposed to Islam openly declared their apostasy.
-As the situation became more pressing, the zakat began arriving in Medina that same night, brought first by Safwan bin Safwan ibn Tamimi, then by Al-Zabarqan Bin Badr, and finally by Addy ibn Hatim.
-Safwan bin Safwan ibn Tamimi arrived at the beginning of the night, Al-Zabarqan Bin Badr arrived in the middle of the night, and Addy ibn Hatim at the end.
+As the situation became more pressing, the zakat began arriving at Medina that same night, brought first by Safwan bin Safwan ibn Tamimi, then by Al-Zabarqan ibn Badr, and finally by Adi ibn Hatim.
+Safwan bin Safwan ibn Tamimi arrived at the beginning of the night, Al-Zabarqan Bin Badr arrived in the middle of the night, and Adi ibn Hatim at the end.